Praqma/reveals/github-everyone/slides.md

 ### The benefits of GitHub Desktop:

 * Remove complexity when working with Git locally
-* View your project’s history
+* View your project's history
 * Sync your repository with GitHub
 * Create Pull Requests locally